KislayKashyap-hub/Web-To-Lead-Form-LWC/README.md

 1. **Fill out the form**: The lead's details such as name, email, company, and phone number are entered.
 2. **Submit the form**: The lead data is automatically captured upon submission and a new lead record is created in Salesforce.
 3. **Automatic Lead Assignment**: Based on the state provided in the form, the lead will be assigned to the appropriate Salesforce user.
+For instance, leads from Maharashtra, Goa, Gujarat, and other states will be assigned to **Kislay Kumar**, while others will be assigned to **Sale Manager**.
 4. **Campaign Membership**: The lead is also automatically added to a predefined campaign in Salesforce.
 5. **Real-Time Confirmation**: Upon successful submission, the user receives a success message; otherwise, an error message is shown.
 5. **Re-Direct to Created Lead**: Automatically, the lead will redirect to the Lead Record Page.